The Atheist Bible, CC-BY Fabian M. Suchanek

 A Humanist perspective

-All of this is not to devalue the religious contributions to our culture per se.
-On the contrary, religious artworks are some of the finest on the planet.
-To this day, religion remains an important source of inspiration — for composers, for painters, for architects, and for philosophers alike.
+All of this is not to say that there is no noteworthy Christian or Muslim cultural contributions at all.
+Cathedrals and mosques, for example, belong to the finest architecture we have today.
+Furthermore, religion remains an important source of inspiration — for composers, for painters, for architects, and for philosophers alike.
 This inspiration may even reach atheists, as the present book testifies.
 Religion has thus not lost its inspirational force.
 It has just lost its exclusive claim to it.
-Today, atheists participate with enjoyment and in some cases also with success in mankind’s cultural advancement: in the sciences, in the arts, and in ethics.

 Roy Sablosky